-At the end of the trimester or school year (whichever comes first), a student who has not completed a Tier III attendance plan will start the next trimester or school year on Tier II.
+At the end of the quarter or school year (whichever comes first), a student who has not completed a Tier III attendance plan will start the next quarter or school year on Tier II.
 If the student has perfect attendance the first two weeks of the semester they will move back to Tier I. However, if a student is absent, they will immediately move to Tier III.

-BEHAVIOR PLAN OF IMPROVEMENT-SAFE AND APPROPRIATE
+BEHAVIOR PLAN OF IMPROVEMENT_SAFE AND APPROPRIATE